Time dumping/loading using Psych

 other than the standard YAML timestamp.

-Updated by tenderlovemaking (Aaron Patterson) over 9 years ago
+Updated by tenderlovemaking (Aaron Patterson) about 12 years ago

 - Priority changed from Normal to 3

 hmmm.
 Is this necessary?
 You can dump your time object as a rational if you need that kind of accuracy: